Emma Andrews: Expeditions in Egypt

 In January 1903, Andrews and Davis met with Howard Carter several times to discuss the discoveries of the tombs of Maiherpri and Thothmes IV.
 Andrews remarked that a leather loincloth discovered in the former tomb was some of "the most wonderful work I have seen in Egypt", and had described the discovery of the latter as a "fine success for [Davis] and Carter" for the contents found within, which Andrews records in her diary as being "a splendid sarcophagus, beautiful wall decorations and floor strewn with blue pottery more or less broken".

-Andrews was present for the 1905 first opening of the tomb of Yuya, grandfather of Akhenaten and great-grandfather of Tutankhamen, which was considered to be one of the greatest discoveries of Egyptology until eclipsed by Carter’s discovery of the tomb of Tutankhamen, and had noted with pride in her diary that, since experts considered it unlikely for a tomb to be in this location, it was only by Davis’ thoroughness that the tomb was discovered.
+Andrews was present for the 1905 first opening of the tomb of Yuya, grandfather of Akhenaten and great-grandfather of Tutankhamen, which was considered to be one of the greatest discoveries of Egyptology until eclipsed by Carter's discovery of the tomb of Tutankhamen, and had noted with pride in her diary that, since experts considered it unlikely for a tomb to be in this location, it was only by Davis' thoroughness that the tomb was discovered.

+They left Egypt for good in 1914.
+By 1916, Andrews was living in New York City, Davis having died the previous year.
+Andrews died in 1922, leaving $25,000 to the Metropolitan Museum of Art.

-Education and Advocacy work
+Education advocacy

 Andrews was elected in 1887 as Vice President for the Newport Industrial School for Girls shortly after moving in with Davis.

-While on a cruise of the Nile with Davis in February 1905, the couple inspected a newly built women's school in Luxor that Davis financed and for which Andrews strongly championed.
+She was a patron of the American Mission School for Girls in Luxor.